 Maybe you don’t have the financial capacity to slam 4x the repayment amount each fortnight into your loan and that’s fine.
-While I stepped up the bar long ago and continue to encourage all readers to aim for 70% of their after tax income to be going towards their mortgage, it’s understandable not all can do this.
+While I stepped up the bar long ago and continue to encourage all readers to aim for 70% of their after tax income to be going towards their mortgage in How Much Extra Should I Pay On My Mortgage, it’s understandable not all can do this.

-However do realise that even $200 a week extra can tear that home loan term in half!
+However, do realise that even $200 a week extra can tear that home loan term in half as we detailed in How To Pay Off A 30 Year Mortgage In 15 Years.
 Almost everyone can find $200 a week I’d imagine.
 Sure, it might entail getting rid of a luxury here or there but to save yourself 15 years of mortgage payments?
 That’s a no-brainer to me!

 Your Loyalty To The Bank

 Today though I want to do a bit of an update at least for our Australian readers with regards to interest rates.
 You should be doing this roughly every year or so anyway but just in case you’ve forgotten, this can be your reminder.